Last Updated: June 28, 2023

 This example from the Munich Viktualienmarkt incorporates the same placemaking elements, adding great shade, food, adult beverages, and nice pavers underfoot.

-We have started separating out the questions and answers into categories.
+We have separated the questions and answers into categories.
 Many questions and answers that fall outside of the categories below have remained in the general questions page linked just above.
 These include:

 Still under Visitor Submitted Community Development Questions, we have sorted many questions into the following categories.
 Note that on the category pages, such as civic engagement question (the first one below), you can find the form for submitting your question, which will be answered by editors and-or visitors if your question is chosen.